nthezemu/dvdmt-facility-comparison/README.md

 dvdmt_name
 dhis2_name

-You need to extract the columns (Province_name up to Name_HF) from the DVDMT and rename them to zone district dvdmt_name
+You need to extract the columns (Province_name up to month) from the DVDMT and rename remove other unnecessary columns and rename them to zone district dvdmt_name month

 Once you have done that you should save your file as dvdmt_file.xlxs